 - Understand how to motivate audiences to change their behavior

 - Help non-profits and foundations find their “voice”

 The Can Manufacturers Institute (CMI) wanted to understand the motivations behind consumers’ packaging preferences to develop an effective communications strategy targeted to consumers and retailers.
 Read the case study here.

 We often cannot share the results of our Motivation Research because our clients commission our work for internal, strategic purposes.
 That’s why we created a program of research that allows us to share the results of our techniques with friends and clients.

 The Motivations Assessment Program™ (MAP) is a service of Artemis Strategy Group that provides rich insights on financial and health decision-making and illustrates our Motivation Research approach.
 We recently completed an extensive quantitative survey of a diverse cross-section of Americans to examine the goals, actions, barriers and motivations associated with Americans’ individual health and financial decisions.

 - Effective communications strategies built on understanding how people make decisions helped a major bank enable Americans to develop a renewed awareness of the importance of saving.
 Read more.

 - Although much of our work focuses on those who have been more successful in accumulating wealth, we looked in more depth at the savings motivations and behaviors of Americans across the board.
 Read more.

-- We were part of the strategic message-building team that helped the Children’s Health Insurance Initiative (CHIP) succeed in expanding the numbers of eligible people who enrolled to insure their children.
+- We were part of the strategic message-building team that helped the Children’s Health Insurance Program (CHIP) succeed in expanding the numbers of eligible people who enrolled to insure their children.
 Read more.